- Which trials require accrual reporting?

 - If you are participating in an Industrial trial, you need to report your site’s summary accrual to CTRP.

-What type of patient accrual data should be reported to CTRP?
+What type of patient accrual data should be reported in CTRP?

 Patient-level Accrual will be reported for National, Externally Peer-Reviewed, and Institutional trials.
 Summary Accrual (cumulative count only) will be reported for Industrial trials.